 I could see the weight and the sadness behind my eyes in pictures taken over Christmas.
 I hated the way I was constantly pulling and tugging my clothing to fit looser, better, and to hide my expanding girth.
 I was massively uncomfortable in my skin, miserable in my soul, and frantic in my mind.

-I knew beyond a shadow of a doubt that people in the CFDG Facebook group (and in my real life) could see I had gained weight, and I just knew that people were thinking that I was such a fraud.
+I knew beyond a shadow of a doubt that people in the CFDG Facebook group (and in my real life) could see I had gained weight, and I just knew that people were thinking I was such a fraud.

-I was so thoroughly disgusted and disappointed in myself when I had to go buy new jeans in two sizes larger.
+I was so thoroughly disgusted and disappointed in myself when I had to buy new jeans in two sizes larger.
 I was engulfed in sadness so real and so consuming that it was hard to breathe.

-I felt like a trapped animal with nowhere else to run and nowhere to hide.
+I felt like a trapped animal with nowhere to run and nowhere to hide.
 Everything was about to come completely undone, unwrapped, unbalanced.
 It was unsustainable.
 I had to do something, anything, and I had to do it immediately.